alqz/atext/README.md

 #### 2.2.3.
 Initializing the Guest

 First, determine the IP of the host.
 This IP on OS X is listed under `en0:` and next to `inet`.
-I don't know much about this part, either.
-Say this number is `10.130.130.70`.
+I don't know much about this part, either, so you may have to try different addresses.
+Say, for now, this number is `10.130.130.70`.
+(If you have a DNS address, lookup is automatic.)

 To connect to the host, use:
 ```
 cs3110 run writer.ml -- guest 10.130.130.70 8484
 ```
 Again, note that the numbers need to be changed.

+You may connect from a different computer or from the same computer.
+If connecting from the same computer, you may use `localhost` instead of the IP address.
+In our trials there was no need to disable the host computer's firewall.

 At this point, you are ready.